 Labor Day for us meant our daughter came home for her first break from Valdosta State University, which was great.
 We miss her when she’s gone, which already kicked in after she left earlier today to return to campus.
-We watched The Shining together; her first time.
-During the first half she was rolling her […]

 This is the only way anyone should record dates on their computer.
 I have years of files that I can quickly flip through to find just about anything.